Rob Refsnyder: New York Yankees (2012–2017)

 In 2016, Refsnyder competed with Ronald Torreyes for a utility infielder role with the Yankees.
-The Yankees chose Torreyes and optioned Refsnyder to Scranton/Wilkes-Barre on March 27.
+The Yankees chose Torreyes and optioned Refsnyder to Triple-A on March 27.
 The Yankees promoted him to the major leagues on May 17.
 Following injuries to first baseman Mark Teixeira and Dustin Ackley, the Yankees began to play Refsnyder at first base.
 He batted .262 in 122 at bats before he was optioned back to the RailRiders on August 11.
 He was again promoted to the major leagues as a September call-up.
 Refsnynder finished the 2016 season with a .250 average in 58 major league games.

-Refsnyder competed for a role on the Yankees' Opening Day roster in 2017, but was optioned to Scranton/Wilkes-Barre for the start of the season.
+Refsnyder competed for a role on the Yankees' Opening Day roster in 2017, losing out to Pete Kozma.
+Refsnyder was optioned to Scranton/Wilkes-Barre to start the season.
+He returned to the majors in May, serving mostly as a bench player.
 When the Yankees acquired David Robertson, Todd Frazier, and Tommy Kahnle on July 19, Refsnyder was designated for assignment to make room on their 40-man roster.
 Through July 19, Refsnyder had a .135 batting average in 37 at bats for the Yankees.

 Toronto Blue Jays (2017)

 On July 23, 2017, the Yankees traded Refsnyder to the Toronto Blue Jays for Ryan McBroom.
-The Blue Jays assigned Refsnyder to the Buffalo Bisons of the International League.
-The Blue Jays promoted Refsnyder to the major leagues on July 29 to provide infield depth.
+The Blue Jays assigned Refsnyder to the Triple-A Buffalo Bisons.
+The Blue Jays promoted him to the major leagues on July 29 to provide infield depth.
 Refsnyder received playing time with Toronto as a second baseman, batting .196 in 32 games in the majors in 2017.